 Please note you will not be able to modify your application once it has been submitted.

 I have included my written plan describing how the time between acceptance and matriculation will be used.
-I have had official AP scores sent (only if using Chemistry or Physics AP for prerequisite courses); AP College Code 4818. \Box If English is not your first language, have you taken and submitted the TOEFL (college code 1510)?
+I have had official AP scores sent (only if using Chemistry or Physics AP for prerequisite courses); AP College Code 4818.
+If English is not your first language, have you taken and submitted the TOEFL (college code 1510)?
 I have requested a letter of evaluation from a veterinarian, college professor or advisor and one other person, I have had at least one evaluation sent from someone familiar with my academic performance.
 I have had official college transcripts sent directly to your office from each college or university I have attended with the full four semesters of college work completed (including this spring term).
-If you are a New York resident, have you completed the residency form at the following link? https://www.vet.cornell.edu/education/doctor-veterinary-medicine/admissions/requirements I have printed off the Dean's Certification (at the following link) and given it to my Dean of Students Office to complete and mail to your office.
-(Recommended, but not required until March 15th if made an offer) https://www.vet.cornell.edu/education/doctor-veterinary-medicine/admissions/requirements I have emailed a copy of this completed Application, signed the Legal Signature Page, and the Essential Skills Statement by June 1st to vet admissions@cornell.edu.
+If you are a New York resident, have you completed the residency form at the following link?
+New York State Residency Form I have emailed a copy of this completed Application, signed the Legal Signature Page, and the Essential Skills Statement by June 1st to vet_admissions@cornell.edu.
 I have sent a check made payable to "Cornell University", (\$65) to the address below.

-Reminder the deadline for submitting the Early Application, application fee, evaluations, and transcripts is June 1.
-If your college Spring term has a late end date please notify the Admissions
+Reminder the deadline for submitting the Early Application, application fee, evaluations, and transcripts is June 1 .
+If your college Spring term has a late end date please notify the Admissions Office at vet_admissions@cornell.edu.